 6. Are you demonstrating your value?

 While attention spans might be dwindling, content marketing is still important.
 In fact, Google ranks content on being helpful, reliable and people-first.
-Showcasing your expertise through blogs, hosting webinars and joining community discussions online could help to raise your profile and authority as a trusted adviser.
+Showcasing your expertise through first-person blogs and thought-leadership articles, hosting webinars and joining community discussions online could help to raise your profile and authority as a trusted adviser.

 Don’t forget to be authentic